 What part of becoming a father were you most excited about before the baby was born?

-This might sound weird, but I had a hard time getting excited until he was here.
+This might sound weird, but I had difficulty getting excited until he was here.
 My wife was overjoyed with excitement as soon as we got our first positive pregnancy test.
-But I truly do not think it hit me until I was holding him.
+But I truly do not think it hit me until I held him.
 And man, did I sob when I held him for the first time!
 I was cliché as it is, excited about getting to throw the baseball with him or coaching his first soccer team.
 The excitement and joy I felt when he was actually born were insane.

 It took me a while longer to get excited.
 I had a little gender disappointment when my wife told me we were having a girl.
 Like Micah, I was excited about throwing the football or watching football with my son but had to kind of re-adjust what that looked like with a daughter.
 I read SO many books about having a daughter or being a girl dad, and that’s when the excitement took over.